bhauman/lein-figwheel/figwheel-repl/README.md

-The `Will Eval On: Darin` indicates that the `Darin` client is where the next eval op will be sent to because this is currently the youngest connected client.
+The `Will Eval On: Darin` indicates that the `Darin` client is where the next eval op will be sent to because this is currently the **youngest** connected client.

-This default client heuristic allows for a simple understanding of which REPL is the current target of eval operations.
-Open a new browser tab, or start an new node instance and that latest one will now be the current eval target.
+This **youngest client** heuristic for choosing which client to evaluate on, allows for a simple understanding of which REPL is the current target of eval operations.
+Open a new browser tab, or start an new node instance and that becomes the new eval target.

 If you want to focus on a specific client,